hdinsight/hdinsight.github.io/hbase/hbase-region-server-dead.md

 The mitigation/solution for the problem at a high level (details below) is to:

-1. Install jdk 1.8 on all (or affected) nodes of the cluster as below:
+1. Install jdk 1.8 on ALL nodes of the cluster as below:

 sudo add-apt-repository ppa:openjdk-r/ppa -y && sudo apt-get -y update && sudo apt-get install -y openjdk-8-jdk